lgoldstein/mina-sshd/README.md

 ```
 It will configure the server with sensible defaults for ciphers, macs, key exchange algorithm, etc...
 If you want a different behavior, you can look at the code of the `setUpDefaultServer` as well as `checkConfig` methods as a reference for available options and configure the SSH server the way you need.
 ## Configuring the server instance
-There are a few things that needs to be configured on the server before being able to actually use it:
+There are a few things that need to be configured on the server before being able to actually use it:
 * Port - `sshd.setPort(22);` - sets the listen port for the server instance.
 If not set explicitly then a **random** free port is selected by the O/S. In any case, once the server is `start()`-ed one can query the instance as to the assigned port via `sshd.getPort()`.

 In this context, the listen bind address can also be specified explicitly via `sshd.setHost(...some IP address...)` that causes the server to bind to a specific network address rather than all addresses (the default).
 Using "0.0.0.0" as the bind address is also tantamount to binding to all addresses.